pulsar-edit/pulsar/packages/project-list/README.md

 ## Configuration

-Projects are defined in `projects.cson` in the Lumine config directory — open it with `project-list:edit`.
+Projects are defined in `projects.json` in the Lumine config directory — open it with `project-list:edit`.
 The file holds an array of project objects:

 | Setting    | Type                        | Description                                                                                 | Default                 |
 | ---------- | --------------------------- | ------------------------------------------------------------------------------------------- | ----------------------- |